 Where to stay in Big Sur

-That said, there are some breathtaking properties in Big Sur!
+That said, there are some breathtaking hotels and vacation rental properties in Big Sur!

 Post Ranch Inn in Big Sur is a dream stay if you are looking for a special occasion (or a “just because”) splurge.
 The adult-only property offers rooms with either mountain or ocean views, and no TVs or alarm clocks.
 Complimentary activities are offered, and you have access to a stunning infinity pool and regular swimming pool.
 The onsite restaurant, Sierra Mar, is fabulous.